BC Poisonous Mushrooms

 It’s mushroom hunting season and you may be thinking that you’ll give it a go.
 Rule #1 – Learn the BC poisonous mushrooms first!

-There are 10,000+ species of mushrooms in BC, only a handful of these can be fatal if ingested, another group can make some people sick, 30+ mushrooms are on my ‘choice’ edibles list, but most mushrooms are innocuous.
-Within the 30 edibles, there are mushrooms like chanterelles (Cantharellus) and oyster mushrooms (Pleurotus) that are very easy to identify, stick to those!
+There are 10,000+ species of mushrooms in BC, only a handful of these can be fatal if ingested, however, some can make some people sick, but most mushrooms are innocuous.
+30+ mushrooms are on my ‘choice’ edibles list.
+Within the 30 edibles, there are mushrooms like chanterelles (Cantharellus) and oyster mushrooms (Pleurotus) that are very easy to identify.
+Stick to those!
 Here are some tips to keep you safe.

 Tips for first timers…

-- Get a guide book and go on a mushroom foraging tour if you live near Vancouver
+- Get a guide book and go on an infield mushroom foraging tour if you live near Vancouver

 - Get to know a mushroom for a year before you eat it.
 You wouldn’t marry a guy after a first date, would you?

 - Make sure you see the mushroom you are identifying in multiple stages of growth to help you with identification.

 - Colour of the mushroom can vary widely due to environment, soil pH etc. So use your eyes with a grain of salt.
 Your nose is frequently a better identification aid.